The Independent Voice for Conservative Values

-There are things about the 2012 General Election that we know, and there are things about the 2012 General Election that we don’t know, not yet at least!
-Let’s see if we can sort some of them out… We know that we lost the election or at least that’s what they keep telling us.
-That’s what the liberal media and both political Parties keep saying.
-But why isn’t the Republican Party challenging these results like the Democrats did eight years ago?
-After all, there are plenty of allegations of fraud, voter intimidation, and electronic voter machine tampering…Just look at this one for example involving Congressman Alan West from Florida.
+There are things about the 2012 General Election that we know, and there are things about the 2012 General Election that we don’t know, not yet at least.
+Let’s see if we can sort some of these thngs out… We know that we lost the election.
+That’s obvious almost a year later.
+But why didn’t the Republican Party challenge the results of the election shortly after it occured, like the Democrats did eight years ago in 2004?
+After all, there were plenty of allegations of fraud, voter intimidation, and electronic voter machine tampering…Just look at this one for example involving Congressman Alan West of Florida.
 Please click the following link. http://www.wptv.com/dpp/news/state/allen-west-patrick-murphy-update-judge-denies-request-to-impound-voting-machines-count-ballots

 Postmortem Election Analysis 2012